burtonrj/memento-mori/README.md

 I created this app to manage my specific work patterns, which involve balancing part-time contracting work with building a startup, **Game Oracle**.
 It helps in visualizing time allocation and ensuring that objectives for both roles are met without burnout or confusion.

-To keep things balanced (and slightly dramatic), the app features a **Momento Mori** clock—a friendly ticking reminder of the time you have left.
+To keep things balanced (and slightly dramatic), the app features a **Memento Mori** clock—a friendly ticking reminder of the time you have left.
 But don't panic!
 We counter that existential spice with a **Positive Affirmations** marquee.
 You can even edit these affirmations right in the app, so whether you need a gentle "You got this!" or a stern "Stop procrastinating!", it's all up to you.

 The core philosophy is to have a "fresh slate" each week, allowing for focused planning without the baggage of carrying over endless to-do lists.